sofia290/-Escuelas/README.md

 # +Escuelas
 [Informative video of the application in spanish:] (https://www.youtube.com/watch?v=W2UFHnc__50&t=12s)

-##Authors
+## Authors
 Welcome to the project “ +Escuelas, we are very satisfied with what they have entered the repository with many desire of collaborating.
-We are María (@mariaeugeniaromero) and sofía (me), we created a prototype of the app with the platform of development “app inventor “(http://appinventor.mit.edu/explore/) in a community called [“chicas en tecnología”](https://www.chicasentecnologia.org/) .
+We are María (@mariaeugeniaromero) and sofía (me), we created a prototype of the app with the platform of development “app inventor “(http://appinventor.mit.edu/explore/) in a community called [“chicas en tecnología”] (https://www.chicasentecnologia.org/) .
-##Licence
+## LicencE
 This project is under the License opened, because we decide it would be a good idea that the taxpayers have access to the whole project and could decide about the changes before approved.
-##expressions of gratitude
+## Expressions of gratitude
 In Argentina, the schools have the challenge to improve the relationship between the traditional education and the new technologies of information.The 80% of students use the red to make homework.
 In this years more teens leave their studies to take care of their children.The 15% of borns are of teen mothers between 15 and 17 years.
 Talking about rural schools, half of the students and teachers go at school walking.
 2000 teachers go in bike, horse  and three of ten schools are isolated.There are 15.600 rural schools where just 10% of students of Argentina assist.